bhecquet/seleniumRobot/doc/Documentation.md

 `cucumberPackage` parameter is mandatory so that framework knows where implementation code resides

+### Working with frames ###
+In case an HTML element has to be searched inside an iFrame there are 2 ways to handle this

+#### Selenium way ####
+Selenium offers the way to switch focus to an iframe using

+	driver.switchTo().frame(<frameElement>)  // => switch to the iframe previously searched.
+Each search after this call will be done inside frame driver.switchTo().defautlContent()		 // => go back to the main page

+The drawback of this approach is that if iframe reloads after switching, each element search will fail Moreover, no retry is done when searching frame

+#### SeleniumRobot way ####
+SeleniumRobot adds a way to retry a search when an error occurs even using iframes

+	// declare your frame as any other element inside page.
+	FrameElement frame = new FrameElement("my frame", By.id("frameId"));

+	// declare your element as being present inside this frame (the frame parameter) HtmlElement el = new HtmlElement("my element", By.id("el"), frame);

+	// use the element
+	el.click();

+This way, each time an action is performed on the element, SeleniumRobot will:

+- search the frame and switch to it
+- act on element
+- switch to default content

+If an error occurs during one of these actions, SeleniumRobot will retry

 ### Configure test scripts ###
 There are several ways to make values in test script change according to test environment, executed test, ...